 - Receive a strong recommendation from a teacher or guidance counselor

-Deposit, tuition, room, board, books, and all associated activity fees and materials costs are included in the price of $1,400 for the two-week academy for resident scholars.
-New in 2014, scholars living within a 25-mile radius of TLU may choose to commute.
-Deposit, tuition, meals, books, and all associated activity fees and materials costs are included in the price of $950 for commuter scholars.
+Deposit, tuition, room, board, books, and all associated activity fees and materials costs are included in the price of $1,400 for the two-week academy.
 A $100 deposit must accompany your application.
-The remaining balance is due by July 1.
+The remaining balance is due by June 15.
 Need-based financial aid is available.
 To apply for financial aid please submit the Financial Aid Request Form.

 - Apply for admission by submitting the Online Application and insert your credit card information to pay your $100 deposit.
 You can use the Online Application with a credit card or e-check.